ORDECA

 The Central American Sports Organization (acronym: ORDECA; in Spanish: Organización Deportiva Centroamericana) is an international organization which represents the current 8 National Olympic Committees of the Central American region.
 It is affiliated with the Pan American Sports Organization.

 It was established on 15 July 1972.
 It is recognised by the International Olympic Committee (IOC) that approved its creation at the Congress of the XX Olympiad, held in Munich, Germany, in 1972.

-Members

-The five founding members were the Olympic Committees of Costa Rica, El Salvador, Guatemala, Honduras and Panama.
-At a later date, Nicaragua and Belize were also included to raise the number of members to seven, Puerto Rico was also included as a candidate member.

-The eight Olympic Committee members are: